anon-28/abi-lens/README.md

 # ABI Lens

-_A VS Code extension to help C++ developers inspect their Application Binary Interface (ABI) inline—struct/class memory layouts, v-tables, and calling conventions at a glance._
+_A VS Code extension to help C++ developers inspect their Application Binary Interface (ABI) inline struct/class memory layouts, v-tables, and calling conventions at a glance._

 ## Features